Photovoltaics

 FEMP's Integrating Renewable Energy into Federal Construction Guide has more information on O&M procedures.

-Photovoltaic modules normally come with an excellent manufacturer warranty for any manufactured defects.
+Photovoltaic modules normally come with excellent manufacturer warranties for any manufactured defects.
 A regular visual inspection is a simple way to check for any damage that may have been caused by severe weather.
-Also, since dust build up on the photovoltaic module surface can dramatically decrease system performance, it is recommended that a module cleaning be performed one to two times per year or as needed.
+Also, since dust build up on the module surface can decrease system performance, it is recommended that a module cleaning be performed one to two times per year, or as needed.

 Inverter